ibm-client-success/logging/COSwithAT.md

 To enable logging for an IBM Cloud Object Storage service:

 ### Step 1
-Provision an instance of **IBM Cloud Activity Tracker with LogDNA**
+If one doesn't exist, provision an instance of **IBM Cloud Activity Tracker with LogDNA** closest to the region you are using.
+You will also need an instance provisioned in Frankfurt to see all global events.

 https://cloud.ibm.com/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#gs_step1

 **NOTE:** There is 1 instance per region allowed to be provisioned.

 ### Step 2
 (1) Create a Cloud Object Storage instance: